mkesler80/SurfaceDeploymentAcceleratorPlusCM/README.md

  -UseLocalDriverPath          Use a local driver path and skip downloading the latest MSI for Device, True or False.
 False is default.
 If this parameter is set, you must also set LocalDriverPath to a valid path containing the extracted drivers you wish to inject, or this will fail.

  -LocalDriverPath             Filesystem (accessible to this PowerShell instance) path containing drivers to use.
 Only read if UseLocalDriverPath is set to True.

+ -CMWimImport                 Boolean value that tells the script whether or not to attempt WIM import default is $False - requires CM admin console installation

+ -CMSiteCode                  Site code where you want the WIMs imported to.
+Null by default.

+ -CMSiteServer                Primary site server for the site code specified in CMSiteCode.
+Null by default.

+ -CMFileShare                 File share where WIMs are stored.
+Must be R+W accessible by the primary site server and the running the script.
+Will create a folder structure of ./SDA/$Device/OS and ./SDA/$Device/Boot on the share.
+Null by default.